 Code and output

 That’s how it’s done!
-In the next section, you’ll explore how to scrape movie reviews from IMDb.
+In the next section, let’s explore how to scrape IMDb movie reviews.

 First, take a look at the selectors: